SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/adding-external-applications-to-application-list.md

         * **Toolbar**: the application is displayed as an option on the toolbar.
 The users must configure the toolbar in SuperOffice CRM and choose to display the application.

-        * **Dialog for follow-ups**: the application is displayed as an option under the **Task** button in the dialog for follow-ups.
+        * **Follow-up dialog**: the application is displayed as an option under the **Task** button in the dialog for follow-ups.

-        * **Document screen**: the application is displayed as an option under the **Task** button in the selected dialog.
+        * **Document dialog**: the application is displayed as an option under the **Task** button in the selected dialog.
 The same option is available for the Contact, Quote, and Product screens.

         </details>